YINI-lang/YINI-spec/YINI-Specification.md

 ^^^^^^  ← level 6
 ```

-**Attempting to write seven or more of the same marker (e.g. `^^^^^^^`) is invalid** in "basic" repeating form.
+**Using seven or more of the same marker in succession (e.g. `^^^^^^^`) is invalid.**
-If you need to go deeper than level 6, use the **numeric shorthand** syntax (see Section 5.3).
+To represent nesting deeper than level 6, switch to the **numeric shorthand section header** syntax (see Section 5.3.1).

 ### 5.3.
-Sections in Sections (Nested Sections)
+Nested Sections
-If you want to put a section under another section, nested sections, use additional section markers to indicate each level of nesting, without skipping intermediate levels.
-This means that each additional marker indicates a deeper nesting level.
-It is not allowed to skip any level when going to higher/deeper levels, the levels must come in order when nesting to deeper levels.
-However, when returning to higher (shallower) levels it is allowed to skip levels. - This technique is inspired by Markdown.
+To place a section under another (i.e., to nest sections), repeat the section marker character (this technique with repeating characters is inspired by Markdown) without skipping any intermediate levels.
+Each additional repetition indicates one more nesting level.
+However, when moving to a less‐nested (shallower) level, you may drop directly to any smaller level.

 - Section heading markers (`^` or `~`, etc) may only be repeated up to six times — to level 6.
-- Beyond level 6, the numeric shorthand section must be used, see more in section 5.3.1.
+- Beyond level 6, the numeric shorthand section must be used (see section 5.3.1).

 ```yini
 ^ Prefs